Cantera/cantera-website/pages/compiling/config-options-dev.rst

     - default: ``''``

-.. _verbose:
+.. _verbose-dev:

 * ``VERBOSE``: [ ``yes`` | ``no`` ]
     Create verbose output about what SCons is doing.

     - default: ``'no'``

-.. _gtest-flags:
+.. _gtest-flags-dev:

 * ``gtest_flags``: [ ``string`` ]
     Additional options passed to each GTest test suite, e.g.
     `--gtest_filter=*pattern*`.
 Separate multiple options with spaces.

-.. _renamed-shared-libraries:
+.. _renamed-shared-libraries-dev:

 * ``renamed_shared_libraries``: [ ``yes`` | ``no`` ]
     If this option is turned on, the shared libraries that are created